-Spiders are a fascinating group of invertebrates, which have only started to receive the attention they deserve during the past 50 years.
-The publication of British Spiders (Locket & Millidge 1951, 1953; Locket, Millidge & Merrett 1974), the formation of the Flatford Mill Spider Group, and the subsequent development of the British Arachnological Society provided a firm basis for the study of arachnology in Britain in the twentieth century.
-The publication of a photographic field guide by Dick Jones (Jones 1983) and then the massively important modern identification work by Mike Roberts (Roberts 1985, 1987) provided arachnologists with the tools to reliably identify most species of spider to be found in Britain.
-Dr Peter Merrett initiated the mapping of the distribution of British spiders on an administrative county basis in Locket, Millidge & Merrett (1974) and has periodically published new county record updates in the Bulletin of the British Arachnological Society, but it was the formation of the Spider Recording Scheme in 1987 and the remarkable enthusiasm and energy of the late Clifford Smith that has been instrumental in encouraging the active support of arachnologists and increasing the numbers of recorders.
+Spiders are a fascinating group of invertebrates which have only started to receive the attention they deserve since the 1950s.
+The publication of British spiders (Locket & Millidge 1951, 1953; Locket, Millidge & Merrett 1974), the formation of the Flatford Mill Spider Group, and the subsequent development of the British Arachnological Society (BAS), provided a firm basis for the study of arachnology in Britain in the twentieth century.
+The publication of a photographic field guide by Dick Jones (Jones 1983) and then the massively important modern identification work by Mike Roberts (Roberts 1985, 1987) provided arachnologists with the tools to identify reliably most species of spider found in Britain, and thus enable the mapping of their distributions.

+Dr Peter Merrett initiated the mapping of the distribution of British spiders on an administrative Watsonian vice-county basis in Locket, Millidge & Merrett (1974) and periodically published new county record updates in the Bulletin of the British Arachnological Society (now Arachnology).
+However, it was the formation of the Spider Recording Scheme (SRS) in April 1987, originally in collaboration with the Centre for Ecology & Hydrology's Biological Records Centre, together with the remarkable enthusiasm and energy of the late Clifford Smith, which were instrumental in encouraging the active support of arachnologists and increasing the numbers of recorders.